 SCALE: Describes the size of a model compared to the real thing.
 For example, "G" scale (on average) is 1:29 (1 to 29; 1/29 of life size; you'd need 29 of an item strung end-to-end to be the same length as the real thing)

 GAUGE: Refers to the distance between the rails.

 The rails on life-sized track are 4' 8-1/2" (56.5") inches apart (measuring the inside edges).
 Narrow gauge track has the rails closer than that- 36", 24"; many variations of narrow gauge exist.

 How are the trains powered?

-Locomotives can be either track powered (electric) or battery powered.
+Electric locomotives can be either track powered, or battery powered.
 Some modelers will also use catenary.
-Most large scale engines use track power, which can be converted to battery power.
+Most large scale engines use track power to start out, which can be converted to battery power later.

 Due to the large size of the locomotives it is also possible for them to be powered with live steam.
 The latter are usually fired by butane or alcohol.